fenago/ml-scikit-keras-tensorflow/labs/lab_3.md

 truly looks like a badly written 3).
-However, most misclassified images seem like obvious errors to us, and it's hard to understand why the classifier made the mistakes it did.^[3](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch03.html) The reason is that we used a simple `SGDClassifier`, which is a linear model.
+However, most misclassified images seem like obvious errors to us, and it's hard to understand why the classifier made the mistakes it did.
+^[3](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch03.html) The reason is that we used a simple `SGDClassifier`, which is a linear model.
 All it does is assign a weight per class to each pixel, and when it sees a new image it just sums up the weighted pixel intensities to get a score for each class.
 So since 3s and 5s